-There seems to be a general understanding that exercise should mostly be about maximum caloric expenditure and putting little emphasis on anything other than going as hard as you can.
-Here, New York-based training expert Julia Broome highlights the four components of your workout you probably skimp on and explains why they’re so damn important.
+There's a common misconception that exercise is only valid when it concentrates on maximum caloric expenditure and effort.
+Here, training expert Julia Broome highlights the four components of your workout you probably skimp on and explains why they’re so damn important.

 #1 A 360 warmup

-The warmup often is easily overlooked and is sometimes thought of as a waste of time or something only out of shape people need.
-Perhaps the most essential reason you should warm up is to help prevent injury.
-This might not be convincing if you have jumped into a dozen or more workouts cold and been just fine, but it still isn't a smart move and doesn't mean a cold start won't have consequences at some point.
+The warmup is easily overlooked, but is absolutely essential.
+Perhaps the most important reason you shouldn't skip this part of your workout is to prevent injury.
+This might not be convincing if you're used to jumping into workouts cold, but it still isn't a smart move and doesn't mean a cold start won't have consequences at some point.
 A warmup becomes more important the older we get and is absolutely necessary if you have a relatively sedentary office job.

 The warmup helps prepare your body for exercise by increasing blood flow and body temperature; it lubricates joints and prepares joints, tendons, and ligaments for movement and the increased weight demands of exercise.
 Beyond physically prepping your body for exercise, the warmup mentally prepares your body for what is to come as you are transitioning from your previous task to your workout.
 This gradually eases you into your routine, which will enhance your focus and performance.